nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 We validate all events and data that are coming into widgets from different sources:

-For Matrix events (both from Matrix specification and custom widget events):
+For Matrix events (both from the Matrix specification and custom widget events):

 - `type` has expected event type, example: `m.room.name`, `net.nordeck.whiteboard`
 - `content` to be an `object` and to be defined